 Many businesses rely on vendors for essential services or products but paying these vendors can be costly and inefficient.

-Marketplaces that sell material made by vendors undercut their profits by using credit cards and their fees.
+Marketplaces that sell material made by vendors undercut their profits by using credit cards with the fees they incur.
 Contractors waste time and money writing inefficient paper checks for their roster of vendors.
 As vendors are typically regular contributors, there has to be an automated, efficient payment process, right?

 Businesses can stop spending painful hours trying to fix a manual, disjointed payouts process and instead pay vendors via the ACH Network.

 There are plenty of benefits to paying vendors using the ACH Network, such as low per-transaction fees and reliable processing times.
 Dwolla’s ACH payment API is an on-ramp for businesses to access the ACH Network and have a truly customized payout experience.
 The Dwolla ACH API is considered “white label,” meaning businesses can pay vendors via ACH while maintaining their company branding.

 Innovative companies can please their customers with timely payments while simultaneously reducing the costs associated with managing multiple payout solutions after integrating Dwolla’s ACH API.

 If you’re looking to batch pay many vendors, Dwolla has a solution for that.
 Integrate mass payment functionality directly in your existing system and gain time back to focus on building your business.